IterIS: Iterative Inference-Solving Alignment for LoRA Merging: Experiments

 \textbf{Main Results.} In Table~\ref{tab:metrics_comparison}, we present experimental results for the ``positive'' + ``negative'' style combination.
 We fine-tuned two specialized LoRA models: POS LoRA, focused on generating positive (POS) captions, and NEG LoRA, specialized in negative (NEG) captions.
 In single-style generation tests, each LoRA model performs well within its designated style but struggles to produce the other style, with POS LoRA achieving only 1.8\% accuracy in NEG caption generation.
 Linear merging enables dual-style generation, though it results in limited style controllability, yielding only 52.2\% accuracy for POS and 55.7\% for NEG.
 RegMean improves style control, achieving 62.4\% accuracy for POS and 69.2\% for NEG captions.
-Our proposed method maintains the highest caption generation quality, surpassing RegMean by 20.7\% in POS accuracy and 8.9\% in NEG accuracy.
+Our proposed method achieves the highest caption generation quality, outperforming all other methods and exceeding RegMean by 20.7\% in POS accuracy and 8.9\% in NEG accuracy.
 Figure~\ref{fig:exp_pic2} shows examples of caption generation in POS and NEG styles utilizing our method.
 The unified adapters acquired by our method effectively control the generation style while maintaining both caption generation quality and diversity.
-For additional examples and detailed results, please refer to the appendix.
+Additional examples and detailed results are in the appendix.